 TIME SAVER TIP: Use a food processor for steps 2 & 3, if you have one.

 4. Stir in the shredded carrots and chopped pecans.

 5. Fill each muffin slot 3/4 of the way with batter.

 6. Bake for 20 minutes.
 Let cool before removing from tin.
 Store in an airtight container in the refrigerator or the freezer.

-I’ve amped up the flavour on these muffins by adding more rich chocolate flavour plus some optional walnut crunch & crumble.
+I’ve upped the flavour on these muffins by adding more rich chocolate flavour plus an optional crumble that can be used on top.

 These muffins are a great breakfast option on days when you’re running out the door.
 They also make for a delicious healthy snack or treat.

-Let me know your thoughts on this new muffin recipe.
-I hope you enjoy them as much as I do ?
+Let me know your thoughts on this recipe.
+I hope you enjoy them as much as my boyfriend does 🙂

-Do you have an allergy or intolerance to eggs?
-Use one of the egg substitutes below:
+*Do you have an allergy or intolerance to eggs?
+Use one of the egg substitutes in the recipe notes below.